 In it’s 25th year, Disney’s smash hit musical The Lion King is a spectacular visual feast, which transports audiences on The Lion King theatre breaks to a dazzling world which explodes with glorious colours, stunning effects and enchanting music.
 Now booking theatre and hotel packages to October 2024!

 The Lion King Theatre Breaks and Hotel Packages in 2023

-Experience for yourself this ‘astonishing triumph of theatrical imagination‘ Evening Standard
+Experience for yourself this ‘astonishing triumph of theatrical imagination‘ with ticket and hotel packages